le000043/Bus_simulation/project/README.md

  17. The format of the command to run the simulation is: ./build/bin/configuration_sim <config_filename> <length of simulation> <time between busses for first route> <time between for second route>
  18. Every general route requires two additional inputs of time between busses for its two routes.
  19. If users wish to create a new configuration file, users must follow the provided template inside the config.txt.
 New configuration file must be inside config folder.
+### Running a simulation with a visualizer:
+1. In project/src directory.
+Type "make clean".
+Hit Enter.
+2. Type "make".
+Hit Enter.
+3. Repeat steps 3 and 4 of "a) Overview of Configuration file".
+4. Type "./build/bin/vis_sim 8081".
+Then hit Enter.
+The number 8081 is a port number.
+A port number has to be greater than 8000 and not multiples of 10.
+5. Open favorite browser, type http://127.0.0.1:8081/web_graphics/project.html.
+8081 here can be replaced by whatever port number users had pick previously.
+6. Before hitting start, there are 3 slide bars that represent the length of simulation, time between busses of first route, and time between busses of second route.
+Adjust the bar to get desirable simulation configuration.
+7. Click Start to observe the simulation.
+8. To stop the simulation, go back to the terminal where users compile the program, hit Ctrl+C.
+9. If users want to re-run user program, refer to steps 5-6 of "B. Running a simulation with a visualizer".
+10. If users made changes in config.txt, repeat step 8 of "Running a simulation with a visualizer", type "cd src".
+Hit Enter.
+The repeat steps 3 and 4 of "B. Running a simulation with a visualizer"

 ### Running simulation with configuration file
 1. In project/src directory.
 Type "make clean".
 Hit Enter.